Analysis | Fantasy football 2020 draft cheat sheet

 Want more data before deciding how to handle the top few picks of the first round?
 Here’s a breakdown of the most likely choices, starting with the consensus top pick, Christian McCaffrey, who easily projects as the top-scoring fantasy running back.
 If you take anyone but McCaffrey — and we have a few options — you can expect plenty of guffaws.
 (Read more)

 The Zero RB strategy, which advocates steering clear of running backs until the fifth or sixth round, was once a novel approach to fantasy football drafts.
 Then it became trendy.
-Now, due to the projected dynamics of 2020 fantasy drafts, it’s a poor choice that should be avoided.
+Now, because of the projected dynamics of 2020 fantasy drafts, it’s a poor choice that should be avoided.
 Instead, make sure you select the best running back you can in the first three rounds, and don’t be afraid to grab two or even three.
 (Read more)